 Budget arithmetic

-On October 19, the draft state budget for 2024 was adopted in the first reading, in which revenues were determined at UAH 1.746 trillion, expenses at UAH 3.308 trillion, and the difference (deficit) at UAH 1.593 trillion, which should again be covered primarily through international assistance.
+On October 19, the draft state budget for 2024 was adopted in the first reading, in which revenues are set at UAH 1.746 trillion, expenses at UAH 3.308 trillion, and the difference (deficit) at UAH 1.593 trillion, which should again be covered primarily through international assistance.

 This year, according to the Ministry of Finance, macro-financial assistance from the European Union amounted to $16.2 billion, grants from the United States - $10.9 billion, funds from the IMF - $3.6 billion, preferential financing from Canada - $1.8 billion.